keylime/enhancements/README.md

 The Keylime Enhancement Tracking and Backlog process is loosely based on the [Kubernetes Enhance Proposal system](https://github.com/kubernetes/enhancements/tree/master/keps)

 This repo contains issues that map to enhancements that drive change requests targeted for Keylime and it's ecosystem.
 These enhancements are umbrellas for new features to be added to Keylime.
 An enhancement may take multiple releases to complete and be planned accordingly.
-An enhancement can be tracked as backlog items before work begins.

 ## Is My Thing an Enhancement?